Master of Energy Engineering

 In addition to the Graduate College minimum requirements, students must meet the following program requirements:

-• Minimum Semester Hours Required 32 hours of course work.
+• Minimum Semester Hours Required 32 hours of coursework.
 No thesis is required.

 Required Courses